-KE study visits generally start with a visit to a university and are then followed by an opportunity to see something of the local area, including some of the main sights.
+KE study visits generally start with a university visit (for those selecting the University focus) or a city visit (for those selecting the Discovery focus), and are then followed by an opportunity to see something of the local area, including some of the main sights.

 Most study visits are full-day trips from your study centre; but some are part of a transfer between centres.
 If you’d like to see how they work in practice, please look at the timetable for your chosen programme.

 Everyone will see the city centre and the colleges of the University as part of a photo tour which we arrange.
 There is also a presentation, not just on Cambridge, but on the very special status of the two universities, Cambridge and Oxford, collectively known as ‘Oxbridge’.
 We feel that this is interesting for all our students, whether they have selected the University focus or the Discovery focus.

 London is one of the world’s greatest and most exciting capital cities, and really needs no introduction!
 Because it’s so popular with students, we arrange two full-day study visits from Cambridge.
 One of our London trips concentrates on the City of Westminster, the other on the City of London and Greenwich.

 With around 400,000 students attending universities or colleges in London, the position is complicated!
 London has 22 universities offering a wide range of subjects, plus more than 60 universities or institutes of higher education offering a more limited range of subjects.